g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.2.2 =
+* serious bug fixed that was breaking operation of Shortcode Composer and File Browser when the Wordpress website is in a subdirectory

 = 2.2.1 =
 * added file browser in Dashboard for admins
 * added attribute medialink to allow uploaded files to be shown in Media